 - Brain chemistry and structure.
 Brain function and structure may be different in ways that science is only beginning to understand.
 Brain scans are helping to advance research in this area.

 - Stress.
 Stressful events such as a death in the family, end of a marriage or loss of a job can trigger symptoms or an onset of the illness.

 - Drug use.
 Psychoactive drugs such as LSD have been linked to the development of schizoaffective disorder.

 Schizoaffective disorder can be difficult to diagnose because it has symptoms of both schizophrenia and either depression or bipolar disorder.
 There are two major types of schizoaffective disorder: bipolar type and depressive type.
 To be diagnosed with schizoaffective disorder a person must have the following symptoms.

-- Episodes of depression or mania are present for the majority of the time of the illness.
+- Symptoms that meet criteria for a major mood episode are present for the majority of the total duration of the illness.

 Schizoaffective disorder is treated and managed in several ways:

 - Medications, including mood stabilizers, antipsychotic medications and antidepressants

 - Psychotherapy, such as cognitive behavioral therapy or family-focused therapy